 But the most recent development in digital overload isn’t its prevalence, but our growing understanding that it’s not simply fatiguing us—it’s preventing a productive work environment.
-According to the Workplace Productivity Report from Kelton and the Paper and Packaging Board, more than half of office professionals are suffering from digital overload, 62 percent of workers think digital tools are making their teams inefficient in meetings and 49 percent say screen overload is making them less productive.

 “We’re in an always-on culture, even when we think we have breaks,” says Holland Haiis, a digital detox and human connection expert.
 “Even when you’re out for a walk, we’re still on our devices.
 We’re in work mode at 7:30 at night in the grocery store, and our brains are never having any quiet time.
 That’s digital overload.”

 The digital innovations that have us clicking our way through the day can lead to improving productivity in the workplace, but only to a point.
 In fact, productivity has plateaued: The business sector had a 2.1% productivity increase between 2019 and 2021—illustrating what’s known as the productivity paradox, or the idea that theoretical productivity gains from digital tools don’t translate into actual productivity.

 “With digital overload, we go into a brain fog where it takes us longer to accomplish a task than it normally would have in the past—or more than it really should, because we’re strung out,” Haiis says.
 “It’s not that you can’t work on a project; it’s that you’re not at your best because your brain is overloaded.
 Our brain needs stillness.”